Humany/humany-docs/widgets/adapters/custom-adapter.md

 `context` contains references to the current `WidgetData` and its `container`.

 `next` is a function which references the parent adapter, if available.
+This is invoked to chain multiple adapters and delegate to default functionality.

 #### ExecuteResult (object or Promise)
 An object describing the outcome of the action.